brutef0rcesih/Obfus-LLVM-2v---UI/SETUP.md

 ## Overview

-This is a full-stack application for LLVM-based code obfuscation with string encryption.
-The frontend is built with React, and the backend is a Python Flask server that performs the actual obfuscation.
+The project ships a React/Tauri front-end and a Python CLI that orchestrates LLVM-based obfuscation passes.
+The backend no longer exposes an HTTP server; all work is driven through the `backend/app.py` command-line tool, which can run jobs immediately or queue them for a persistent background service.

 ## Backend Setup